Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

 Next we prove that \autoref{alg: b1 con out} constructs exactly one path for each vertex of $G$.
-After the execution of the operations in lines \ref{alg:start_processing_triple} to \ref{alg: b1 con out treat one element end} of the while loop for the triple $(\hat{u},\hat{v},\mathcal{R}_{\hat{u}})$ all paths corresponding to vertices of $T_{\hat{u}}$ have been constructed and all neighbors of $\hat{u}$ have been added to $ToConstruct$.
-This implies that for each vertex of $G$ the path representing it on the grid has been constructed because first $\widehat{G}$ is a tree with maximum degree $3$, see \autoref{obs:widehatGtreeAndDegree3}, and second, each vertex of $G$ belongs to at least one triangle in $G$ and hence it corresponds to at least one vertex in $\widehat{G}$.
-Moreover any time the paths corresponding to the vertices of some triangle in $\widehat{G}$ are constructed, it is checked for which vertices there already exist paths on the grid.
-The algorithm constructs then new paths only for those vertices the paths of which have not been constructed yet. thus the algorithm does not construct more than one path per vertex.
-Summarizing, for each vertex $v$ in $G$ \autoref{alg: b1 con out} constructs exactly one path representing $v$ on the grid.
-What is left to show is that two paths $P_a$ and $P_b$ intersect iff the vertices $a$ and $b$ are adjacent and that every path has at most one bend.
+After the execution of the operations in lines~\ref{alg:start_processing_triple} to~\ref{alg: b1 con out treat one element end} of the while loop for the triple $(\hat{u},\hat{v},\mathcal{R}_{\hat{u}})$ all paths corresponding to vertices of $T_{\hat{u}}$ have been constructed and all neighbors of $\hat{u}$ have been added to $ToConstruct$.
+This implies that for each vertex of $G$ the path representing it on the grid has been constructed at this time, thus the algorithm constructs one path per vertex.
+Further, the algorithm constructs new paths only for those vertices the paths of which have not been constructed yet.
+Thus the algorithm does not construct more than one path per vertex.

-When constructing the paths, it is easy to see that if two paths $P_a$ and $P_b$ intersect, then their corresponding vertices are adjacent.
-If $a$ and $b$ are adjacent vertices of $G$, then there is a (not necessarily unique) vertex $\hat{v}$ of $\widehat{G}$, such that $\{a,b\} \subseteq V(T_{\hat{v}})$.
-When $\hat{v}$ or one of its neighbors that also contains both $a$ and $b$ is considered in lines \ref{alg: b1 con out treat one element start} to \ref{alg: b1 con out treat one element end}, \autoref{alg: b1 con out} constructs the paths $P_a$ and $P_b$ as intersecting paths.
-Hence $P_a$ and $P_b$ intersect iff the vertices $a$ and $b$ are adjacent in $G$.
+Next we show that two paths $P_a$ and $P_b$ intersect iff the vertices~$a$ and $b$ are adjacent.
+When constructing the paths, it is easy to see that if $P_a$ and $P_b$ intersect, then their corresponding vertices are adjacent.
+On the other hand, if $a$ and $b$ are adjacent vertices of $G$, then there is a vertex $\hat{v}$ of $\widehat{G}$ such that $\{a,b\} \subseteq V(T_{\hat{v}})$. \autoref{alg: b1 con out} constructs the paths $P_a$ and $P_b$ as intersecting paths, when $\hat{v}$ or one of its neighbors containing both $a$ and $b$ is considered in lines~\ref{alg: b1 con out treat one element start} to~\ref{alg: b1 con out treat one element end}.

-Moreover by construction a path $P_a$ corresponding to a vertex $a \in V(G)$ only bends if $a \in V(T_{\hat{v}})$ and $a$ was assigned to $\hat{v}$ in the assignment given by \autoref{alg: b1 con out assignment}.
-Due to \autoref{lem: assignemnt well definied and properties} each vertex of $G$ is assigned to at most one vertex of $\widehat{G}$, hence each path $P_a$ bends at most once.
-Therefore the representation of $G$ is in fact a $B_1$-EPG representation. \end{proof}
+Finally we show that every path has at most one bend.
+By construction a path $P_a$ corresponding to a vertex $a \in V(G)$ only bends if $a \in V(T_{\hat{v}})$ and $a$ was assigned to $\hat{v}$ in the assignment given by \autoref{alg: b1 con out assignment}.
+Due to \autoref{lem: assignemnt well definied and properties} each vertex of $G$ is assigned to at most one vertex of $\widehat{G}$, hence each path $P_a$ bends at most once. \end{proof}

-Eventually we are able to state our main result characterizing the maximal outerplanar graphs which are $B_{1}$-EPG.